 - Areas of responsibility and expectations are clear for users

 - Periodic process auditing is performed

 - Valid data is being entered into a CMMS

 - Efficient communication flow

-With eMaint, organizations have the option to choose between three work order request submission options:
+With eMaint, organizations can choose from three work order request submission options:

-- Work requestors are given an eMaint user login that allows them to submit requests and view the history and statistics of their requests
+- Work requestors are given an eMaint user login that allows them to submit requests and view the history and status of their requests

 - Work requestors send an email to a designated email address that gets converted into an eMaint work request

 - Work requestors submit requests to eMaint through a customized web form embedded on a company’s website or intranet

 The work request tools in a CMMS reduce communication errors.
 Organizations can send requestors automated email alerts when a work request is approved or rejected, followed by an automated email alert with a satisfaction survey once work has been completed.

 With modern mobile CMMS solutions, requestors can submit work order requests whenever and wherever using their mobile device.
 Requestors can attach pictures to their reqs, including pictures of equipment needing repair.